iCharlesHu/swift-experimental-subprocess/README.md

         // because `POSIX_SPAWN_CLOEXEC_DEFAULT` is a darwin-specific
         // extension and we can only emulate it on Linux. public var closeAllUnknownFileDescriptors: Bool
-        // This callback is run after `fork` but before `exec`.
-        // Use it to perform any custom process setup
+        /// A closure to configure platform-specific
+        /// spawning constructs.
+This closure enables direct
+        /// configuration or override of underlying platform-specific
+        /// spawn settings that `Subprocess` utilizes internally,
+        /// in cases where Subprocess does not provide higher-level
+        /// APIs for such modifications.
+        ///
+        /// On Linux, Subprocess uses `fork/exec` as the
+        /// underlying spawning mechanism.
+This closure is called
+        /// after `fork()` but before `exec()`.
+You may use it to
-        // This callback *must not* capture any global variables public var preSpawnProcessConfigurator: (
+        /// call any necessary process setup functions. public var preSpawnProcessConfigurator: (
             @convention(c) @Sendable () -> Void
         )? = nil